siam15741/Photo-Enhancer-Web-App/README.md

-# Photo-Enhancer-Web-App
+# AI Photo Enhancer

-Ai photo enhancer using replicate , make by siam
+This is a simple AI-powered photo enhancer web app using Next.js and Replicate API.